Adversarial Rewards in Universal Learning for Contextual Bandits: Existence or non-existence of an optimistically universal learning rule

 We now show that $\Xbb\in\Ccal_2$.
 It suffices to check that it visits a sublinear number of distinct points---this is also necessary since $\Xbb$ is deterministic.
 For $t\geq 1$, denote by $N_t$ the number of dinstint instances visited by the process $\Xbb_{\leq t}$.
 Fix $k\geq 1$.
 The process $\Xbb_{\leq T_k}$ being constructed from the process $\tilde \Xbb_{\leq T_k}$ above, we re-use the same notations.
 Let $i\geq 1$ such that $T_k = 2T^i-1$.
 For $1\leq j\leq i$ and $T^j\leq t<\min(T^{j+1},T_k)$ we have $N_t \leq T_{k-1} + 1 + n_j+k_j \leq 1 + \epsilon_k T^0 + 2k_j\leq 1+ 3\epsilon_k T^j \leq 1+ 3\epsilon_k t$.
 (The additional 1 accounts for $\bar x$.)
 For $T_{k-1}<t<T^0$, we have $N_t \leq 1+ N_{t_{k-1}} \leq 2+3\epsilon_{k-1} t$.
 As a result for all $T_{k-1}<t\leq T_k$ we have

 Because $\epsilon_k\to 0 $ as $k\to \infty$, we obtain that $\frac{N_t}{t}\to 0$ as $t\to\infty$.
 This shows that $\Xbb\in\Ccal_2$.
-Because $\Xbb$ is deterministic and in $\Ccal_2$, Proposition \ref{prop:deterministic_C2} shows that there exists an universally consistent learning rule on $\Xbb$.
+Because $\Xbb$ is deterministic and in $\Ccal_2$, \cref{prop:deterministic_C2} shows that there exists an universally consistent learning rule on $\Xbb$.
 However $f_\cdot$ is not universally consistent under $\Xbb$ which contradicts the hypothesis.
 This ends the proof that there does not exist an optimistically universal learning rule. \end{proof}

-We now turn to the case of spaces $\Xcal$ which do not have a non-atomic measure and show that in this case, the learning rule for processes visiting a sublinear number of distinct instances in Proposition \ref{prop:EXP.IX_parrallel} is optimistically universal learning rule for all settings including adversarial rewards.
+We now turn to the case of spaces $\Xcal$ which do not have a non-atomic measure and show that in this case, the learning rule for processes visiting a sublinear number of distinct instances in \cref{prop:EXP.IX_parrallel} is optimistically universal learning rule for all settings including online rewards.

-\begin{theorem} Let $\Xcal$ a metrizable separable Borel space such that there does not exist a non-atomic probability measure on $\Xcal$.
-Then, learnable processes are exactly $\Ccal_{stat}=\Ccal_{adv}=\Ccal_2$ and there exists an optimistically universal learning rule for all settings. \end{theorem}
+\begin{theorem} Let $\Xcal$ a metrizable separable Borel space such that there does not exist a non-atomic probability measure on $\Xcal$, and $\Acal$ a finite action space.
+Then, learnable processes are exactly $\Ccal_{stat}=\Ccal_{online}=\Ccal_2$ and there exists an optimistically universal learning rule for all settings. \end{theorem}

 \begin{proof} We show that any process $\Xbb\in\Ccal_2$ visits a sublinear number of distinct instances almost surely.
 Fix $\Xbb\in\Ccal_2$.
 Using \cite[Lemma 5.1]{blanchard:22e}, because $\Xcal$ does not admit a non-atomic probability measure, there exists a countable set $Supp(\Xbb)$ such that on an event $\Ecal$ of probability one, for all $t\geq 1$, $X_t\in Supp(\Xbb)$.
 Then consider the sequence $(\{x\})_{x\in Supp(\Xbb)}$ of disjoint measurable sets of $\Xcal$.
 Applying the $\Ccal_2$ property of $\Xbb$ to this sequence yields $|\{x\in Supp(\Xbb): \{x\}\cap \Xbb_{\leq T}\}| = o(T),\; (a.s.).$ We denote by $\Fcal$ the corresponding event of probability one.
 By union bound $\Pbb[\Ecal\cap\Fcal]=1$.
 Now on the event $\Ecal$, for any $T\geq 1$ we have